ciscops/nfvis-ops/test_harness.md

 ![test_harness](isrv_asav_test.png)

-The NFVIS Harness host is used as an environment in which to deploy the PXE server and other hosts for testing (e.g. source/sync hosts, viptela control plane, etc.)
+The NFVIS Harness host is used as an environment in which to deploy a PXE server, control node, test nodes, and other hosts for testing (e.g. source/sync hosts, viptela control plane, etc.)

 ### Test Scenarios